Want us to call you? Leave your name and phone number and we'll call you within 2 hours.

-When entering late adult hood, one may find their independence fleeting and feel sorely isolated from the life they once had.
-This depression hastily ensues— and complicates— already present mental health disorders, or give rise to one (or several— depending on the circumstances).
+When entering late adulthood, one may find their independence fleeting and feel sorely isolated from the life they once had.
+This depression hastily ensues— and complicates— already present mental health disorders, or gives rise to one (or several— depending on the circumstances).

 Loss of mobility, one’s home, and familiar surroundings (if placed in a living facility for older people) is the catalyst for mass unrest within this population.
 Opioid painkillers and other opiate-based medications then become a way for older adults to momentarily numb themselves to both internal and external pain.

 Perhaps the most heart breaking part of addiction among older adult populations is a loss of hope.
-There is a pervasiv estigma surrounding older populations that it is “too late” to recieve treatmentfor chronic substance use disorders.
+There is a pervasive stigma surrounding older populations that it is “too late” to receive treatment for chronic substance use disorders.

 Thankfully, it’s never too late to get treatment!

 Programs designed specifically to target unique problems among older adults have been created across the entire country to help combat nationally rising rates of fatal opiate overdoses.
 Continual support, medical care, and psychiatric treatment are necessary for recovery, and there are no bars on age as to their effectiveness for sobriety!

 Shame is another governing factor preventing older adults from seeking treatment.

 We’re here to tell you addiction is a legitimate, measurable disease.

 It’s never too late.